01 of 27

-The same tannin component in tea that causes stains can also be used to create dye shades of varying hues.
+The same tannin component in tea that causes stains can also be used to create brown dyes in varying hues.

 Dyeing with tea leaves can be done by brewing tea and using the hot tea as the dye bath.
 The darker the dried tea leaves, the darker the dye.
-Tea bags are a handy way to create dye that needs no straining but loose leaves can also be used.Continue to 24 of 27 below.
+Teabags are a handy way to create a dye that needs no straining but loose leaves can also be used.Continue to 24 of 27 below.

 24 of 27

-The walnut tree, Juglans regia, is a large, deciduous tree.
-The leaves are alternately arranged with five to nine leaflets paired alternately with one terminal leaflet.
-The female flowers are in clusters of two to five, ripening in the autumn into a fruit with a green, semifleshy husk and a brown, corrugated nut.
-The whole fruit, including the husk, falls in autumn.
+The walnut tree, Juglans regia, is a large, deciduous tree with a fruit with a green, semi-fleshy husk and a brown, corrugated nut.
+The whole fruit, including the husk, ripens and falls in autumn.
 The seed (nut) is large, with a relatively thin shell with a rich flavor.Continue to 25 of 27 below.

 25 of 27

 White Maple Bark

 The white maple, Acer saccharinum, is a species of maple native to the eastern United States and Canada and one of the most common trees in the United States.

 On mature trunks, the bark is gray and shaggy.
 On branches and young trunks, the bark is smooth and silvery gray.
 Collect the bark and boil in water to extract a dye that will produce a light brown to buff color.
 The dye bath must include alum to set the dye permanently.Continue to 26 of 27 below.